VIC.GOV.AU | Policy and Advisory Library

 • have attempted to contact the parent in question by telephone to advise of the situation and confirm their awareness of the seriousness of the issue.

 A School Attendance Notice may only be sent in relation to a student of compulsory school age.
-Before making a referral, principals should check that the student is of compulsory school age, particularly for students in Prep or Year 11 and 12.Where a student is under 18 but their maturity is such that they may be considered a 'mature minor', the school should focus on attendance improvement strategies that do not include referral to a School Attendance Officer for a School Attendance Notice.
+Before making a referral, principals can check that the student is of compulsory school age, particularly for students in Prep or Year 11 and 12.Where a student is under 18 but their maturity is such that they may be considered a 'mature minor', the school must consider focusing on attendance improvement strategies that do not include referral to a School Attendance Officer for a School Attendance Notice.
 For more information on who may be considered a mature minor, refer to: Decision Making Responsibilities for Students.

-Prior to referring the matter, government school principals may wish to consult with the Health and Wellbeing Officers in their regional office for advice about the appropriateness of making a referral to the School Attendance Officer.
+Prior to referring the matter, government school principals may wish to consult with the Health and Wellbeing Specialist Services branch in their regional office for advice about the appropriateness of making a referral to the School Attendance Officer.
 Seeking advice from staff in the department's regional office does not oblige the principal to make a referral.

 For more information, refer to:

-If the principal decides to refer the matter, he or she should complete and forward the referral form Referral to School Attendance Officer in the Resources tab.
+If the principal decides to refer the matter, they can complete and forward the referral form Referral to School Attendance Officer in the Resources tab.
 If a principal of a non-government school has concerns about disclosing private information in the referral form, he or she can contact the School Attendance Officer for advice.

 If a School Attendance Officer is notified that a parent appears to be failing in their duty to ensure their child attends school at all times the school is open for the child's instruction, the School Attendance Officer will follow the steps outlined in Procedure for a School Attendance Officer — School Attendance Notices in the next chapter.